plotdb/rescope/CHANGLELOG.md

 # Change Logs

+## v5.0.16

+ - fix bug: scoping caused unexpected behavior when library check `event.source == window`, where here `event.source` is the real window object, but `window` is our proxy object.

 ## v5.0.15

  - use Proxy + Reflect to replace `<<<` for preparing function attributes inaccessible due to `bind`